The Edward H. "Ted" Mullin '06 Memorial Fellowship Prize in History

 Provide two letters of recommendation from Carleton faculty who know you and your academic work well, including at least one from the History Department.

-Also sharing their research projects are the recipients of two other student summer fellowships:
+Also shared their research projects are the recipients of two other student summer fellowships:

 Ellen McKinstry (Class of 1963 Research Fellowship): "Living History: The Continued Discord of the Northern Irish Troubles."